values.yaml, and configure SUNK for several common directory service providers.

 Create a Secret for Google Secure LDAP

+Google Secure LDAP requires a TLS certificate instead of a bind password, so the Secret takes a different form than the SSSD configuration Secret described in the previous section.
 If you want to use Google Secure LDAP, follow Google’s instructions to add a new LDAP client.
-You’ll need to generate certificates and download them as part of the setup.
-Then, run the following command to create a Kubernetes Secret of typetls using the certificate files you downloaded:
+As part of the setup, you generate certificates and download them.
+Then, create a Kubernetes Secret of typetls using the certificate files you downloaded:

 [YOUR-CERTIFICATE].crt and [YOUR-PRIVATE-KEY].key with your downloaded certificate and key.